 This Kitchen Sink Chopped Salad is packed full of refreshing ingredients!
-It’s the perfect side or entree salad to which you can substitute whatever tickles your fancy.
+It’s a versatile salad in which you can substitute whatever tickles your fancy.

-Totally versatile, add rows of your favorite salad add ins, shake up the cheese and top with your favorite salad dressing!
+Gorgeous, colorful and adaptable, add rows of your favorite salad add-ins, shake up the cheese and top with your favorite salad dressing!

 Kitchen Sink Chopped Salad